Rosa Icela Carter

-Update light fixtures, a little bit of money invested can translate into a quicker sale
+Update light fixtures; a little bit of money invested can translate into a quicker sale

 There is nothing like entering a home where the hardwood looks spectacular.
-If your home has hardwood floors, that's what buyers want, and it would pay to have the carpeting removed and the floors refinished.
+If your home has hardwood floors, that's what buyers want, and it would pay to have the carpeting removed, and the floors refinished.
 The great thing about refinishing hardwood floors is the high return on investment.

-If your sub-floor is plywood, then replace the carpeting with light tan.
+If your sub-floor is plywood, then replace the carpeting with a light tan.
 Neutral carpeting is your best bet for resale.
 You also have the option to install hardwood, which will bring you more upon resale.

 Replace chipped or cracked tiles.
-Clean or replace the grout, but don't install ceramic (it's too expensive) unless it's for aesthetic reasons in an entry way or you need to get rid of carpeting in the bath.
+Clean or replace the grout, but don't install ceramic (it's too expensive) unless it's for aesthetic reasons in an entryway or you need to get rid of carpeting in the bath.

-I recommend that sellers remove carpeting from entryway and entertainment areas: the living room, dining room, and family room.
+I recommend that sellers remove carpeting from the entryway and entertainment areas: the living room, dining room, and family room.
 Buyers today prefer alternate flooring in those areas, and there are plenty of styles to choose from.
 The most popular are engineered wood floors, which can be installed very inexpensively and, in some cases, you can do it yourself.

-Overall, buyers want to buy a home that has no visible deferred maintenance, newer appliances, updated plumbing, electrical and heating (including a/c), modern conveniences and is ready to occupy.
+Overall, buyers want to buy a home that has no visible deferred maintenance, newer appliances, updated plumbing, electrical and heating (including a/c), modern conveniences, and is ready to occupy.
 In general, there is no improvement you can make that returns 100% of your investment, but you can improve the value of your home with updates, not maintenance issues.
 Do not confuse the two as they are very different.
 For example, if you replaced your furnace, that does not add more value to your home.
-However, if you installed dual pane windows to increase efficiency over those old crank out aluminum windows, you've added value.
+However, if you installed dual pane windows to increase efficiency over those old crank-out aluminum windows, you've added value.

 Leaving repairs for a buyer is not a smart thing to do if you are looking to get the most money for your home.
 If your home is in deplorable condition and you are just looking to get out with a quick sale, you may want to consider selling to a real estate investor.
-There are companies like Homego who will purchase your home from you for cash with no contingencies.
+There are companies like Homego that will purchase your home from you for cash with no contingencies.
 Of course, a company like this is not going to be paying you the market value for your home.
 This is for those sellers who are desperate to sell and get some remaining equity fast.